Eraxty/Atlas/README.md

 ### Settings

-- **Change config** — edit server credentials or groups without a full reset
+- Change config: edit server credentials or groups without a full reset
-- **Change indexer mode** — same three modes as above
+- Change indexer mode: use the same three modes as above
-- **Purge broken releases** — deletes incomplete releases, frees space
+- Purge broken releases: delete incomplete releases and free space
-- **Wipe DB and cache** — full reset: database, logs, status, stats (stop the indexer first)
+- Wipe DB and cache: clear the database, logs, status, and stats (stop the indexer first)
-- **Change api port** — move the newznab API off `9090` if it's taken (applies immediately)
+- Change API port: move the Newznab API off `9090` if that port is taken

 ## Docker

 ### Fresh Setup (compose stack)

-The compose file brings up **Atlas + SABnzbd + Prowlarr** on the same Docker network, so they talk to each other by service name,no host IPs.
-Atlas talks to SABnzbd at `sabnzbd:8080` because it shares the SABnzbd config volume.
+The compose file runs Atlas, SABnzbd, and Prowlarr on one Docker network.
+They use service names instead of host IPs.
+Atlas reaches SABnzbd at `sabnzbd:8080` because they share the SABnzbd config volume.

 1. Fill in your provider credentials in `docker_compose.yml`:
    - `ATLAS_NNTP_HOST`, `ATLAS_NNTP_USER`, `ATLAS_NNTP_PASS`